Carleton S. Coon: Military career

 Coon wrote widely for a general audience like his mentor Earnest Hooton.
 Coon published The Riffians, Flesh of the Wild Ox, Measuring Ethiopia, and A North Africa Story: The Anthropologist as OSS Agent.
 A North Africa Story was an account of his work in North Africa during World War II, which involved espionage and the smuggling of arms to French resistance groups in German-occupied Morocco under the guise of anthropological fieldwork.
-During that time, Coon was affiliated with the United States Office of Strategic Services, the forerunner to the Central Intelligence Agency.
+During that time, Coon was affiliated with the United States Office of Strategic Services, the forerunner to the Central Intelligence Agency (CIA).

-Coon served as a mentor to another Harvard-educated OSS agent and anthropologist who embraced anthropometry (measuring features of the human body, such as crania and nose sizes) as a means asserting racial types and categories.
-This was Lloyd Cabot Briggs, author of Living Races of the Sahara Desert (1958) and later of No More for Ever: A Saharan Jewish Town (1962) about the Jews of the Mzab region of the Algerian Sahara, which he wrote with Norina Lami Guède (née Maria Esterina Giovanni).
-The historian Sarah Abreyava Stein (who argued that Guede had done most of the research) noted that Briggs and Coon corresponded during the writing of No More for Ever, joking, for example, about the genital depilation customs of Jewish women in Ghardaïa.
+Coon served as a mentor to Lloyd Cabot Briggs, another Harvard-educated OSS agent and anthropologist, who embraced anthropometry (measuring features of the human body such as crania and nose sizes) as a means of asserting racial types and categories.
+Briggs wrote books such as Living Races of the Sahara Desert (1958) and No More for Ever: A Saharan Jewish Town (1962).
+Historian Sarah Abrevaya Stein notes that Briggs and Coon corresponded during the writing of the latter, for example joking about the genital hair removal customs of Jewish women in Ghardaïa.

-After the war, Coon returned to Harvard, but retained ties to the OSS and its successor the Central Intelligence Agency (CIA).
-He was a scientific consultant to the CIA from 1948 to 1950, and in 1945 wrote an influential paper that argued that the United States should continue the use of wartime intelligence agencies to maintain an "Invisible Empire" in the postwar period.
-In 1956–57, he worked for the Air Force as a photographer.
+After the war, Coon returned to Harvard.
+He wrote an influential paper in 1945 arguing that the U.S. should continue the use of wartime intelligence agencies to maintain an "Invisible Empire" in the postwar period.
+He served as a scientific consultant to the CIA from 1948 to 1950 and from 1956 to 1957, worked as a photographer for the Air Force.